liip-lausanne/coding-standards/CONTRIBUTING.md

 git clone git@github.com:liip-lausanne/coding-standards.git
 ```

-Use the right Node.js version
+Ensure you use the right Node.js version, see .nvmrc for current.
+If you use `nvm`, you can run:

 ```sh
 nvm use